 Provision of Electric Vehicle charging infrastructure within Staffordshire

-We recognise the significant benefits of electric vehicles, particularly in relation to air quality, public health and the reduction of carbon emissions, and that usage of electric vehicles by residents, and demand for charging infrastructure, are increasing.
+We recognise the significant benefits of electric vehicles, particularly in relation to air quality, public health and the reduction of carbon emissions.

 We want to see a coordinated network of charging points across the county that will give residents and visitors the confidence to use electric vehicles.
-To achieve this, we are developing a strategy that will define the role of the County Council and evaluate the options for a public charging network.
-Borough and District councils will also be looking at developing their own strategies for electric vehicles and off-street car parks.
+To achieve this, we have developed a strategy that defines the role of the County Council facilitating and supporting local councils alongside the private sector to coordinate the development of accessible public charging infrastructure.
+The strategy includes a demand analysis which evaluates the options and locations for a public charging network

 Charging at home – Where is my nearest public Electric Vehicle charge point?

 Charge point maps by Zap-Map show where the nearest charge point is located and allows you to check which charge points are available across Staffordshire allowing you to plan your journey.

 Charging at home - EV charging cable crossing the pavement